Uncodeable-Games/SilentInfiltration/README.md

 # Gameplay
 This game will be an asymmetric tactic game.
 There will be two teams:
-- one attacking whom target is to assassinate a random chosen target
+- one attacking team which target is to assassinate a random chosen target
 - one defending player who has to setup the level and to guide is A.I-driven units.

 # Demo Setting